Helioviewer-Project/JHelioviewer-SWHV/docs/non-ortho-projection-note.md

   - `ImageBounds`: intrinsic image-side `HPC` footprint bounds
   - `DisplayMapBounds`: display-map bounds used for non-ortho `1:1` sizing
 - Non-ortho modes use an explicit map-basis rotation on the Java side.
-- For `GridType.Viewpoint`, non-ortho maps use a positive latitude rotation in `NonOrthoProjection.mapRotation(...)`, so they intentionally do not reuse `GridType.toGrid(...)`.
+- For `GridType.Viewpoint`, non-ortho maps use a positive latitude rotation in `GridType.mapRotation(...)`.
 - `HPC` is observer-centered, not origin-centered spherical coordinates.
 - The `HPC` display convention is:
   - `x = Tx` (helioprojective longitude / west-east angular offset)